ororker/cmis-e360/cmis-design.md

 this Delete transaction affects.
 For each week an insert will be made into the table `STT_ECHO_NOTIFICATION` with an action of DELETE.
 The process will then iterate over these weeks and attempt to update E360 to reflect the new state of CMIS.

 In the vast majority of cases, the process will send a DELETE request to E360 and receive a 200 response indicating that the request was successfully processed.
-The java process will then update `STT_ECHO_NOTIFICATION` to reflect this.
+The java process will then update `STT_ECHO_NOTIFICATION` to reflect this by setting the STATUS to SUCCESS and updating the PROCESSED timestamp.

 It is possible due to a direct change made by a user on E360 or a previous refresh of a Room/Day, that the event has already been deleted.
 In that case the value of `STT_ECHO_NOTIFICATION.STATUS` column will be set to WARN and the message received from E360 stored in the MESSAGE column.

-Where the room/day is already marked as being in-conflict then the java process will attempt to refresh all the CMIS data for that room and day.
-If the outcome of refreshing all the room/day CMIS data to E360 is that there are no conflicts then the RESOLVED column will be populated with the current timestamp otherwise this column will be NULL.

-The status of the STT_ECHO_NOTIFICATION will be updated to reflect whether the notification was UPDATED, REFRESHED, IN-CONFLICT, OUT-OF-DATE or ERROR.
+This scenario and the alternatives are described in the section [Process Notification]()

 ### On Update

 When the update trigger on the TIMETABLE table is triggered it has access to the new and old versions of the row.
-It accesses whether the old and the new versions of the row met the criteria to allow it to be sent to E360.
+It accesses whether the old and the new versions of the row meet the criteria to allow it to be sent to E360.
-If both the old and the new versions do not meet the criteria then we can assume is not currently aware and does not need to become aware of this event so no further processing is required for this update, otherwise the details of the update will be inserted into the table `STT_ECHO_QUEUE` with an action type of UPDATE.
+If both the old and the new versions do not meet the criteria then we can assume E360 is not currently aware of this event and does not need to become aware of it so no further processing is required for this update, otherwise the details of the update will be inserted into the table `STT_ECHO_QUEUE` with an action type of UPDATE.

 ![Update Workflow](img/update.png)